 - Learn to relax.
-Stress and anxiety tend to make tremors worse, and being relaxed may improve tremors.
-Although you can't eliminate all stress from your life, you can change how you react to stressful situations using a range of relaxation techniques, such as massage or meditation.
+Stress and anxiety tend to make tremors worse.
+Being relaxed may improve tremors.
+You can't rid your life of all stress.
+But you can change how you react to stressful situations using a range of relaxation techniques, such as massage or meditation.

 Make lifestyle changes.
 Use the hand less affected by tremor more often.
 Find ways to avoid writing with the hand affected by tremor, such as using online banking and debit cards instead of writing checks.

-Try voice-activated dialing on your cellphone and speech-recognition software on your computer.
+Try voice-activated commands on your smartphone and speech-recognition software on your computer.

 Coping and support

 For many people, essential tremor can have serious social and psychological consequences.
 If the effects of essential tremor make it difficult to live your life as fully as you once did, consider joining a support group.